utilitywarehouse/terraform-applier/README.md

 #### Variables needed by terraform resources

-Appart from the variables needed to run terraform-applier, you also need to provide all the variables needed by the used terraform providers and by other terraform resources that you want applied.
+Apart from the variables needed to run terraform-applier, you also need to provide all the variables needed by the used terraform providers and by other terraform resources that you want applied.

 ## Monitoring